Fredrick-Kakembo/ggplot2_tutorial/README.md

 # Visualizing data with ggplot2

-In this session we will focus our attention on the popular **ggplot2** package for visualizing tabular data and will be learning how to create various different kinds of plot.
+This repository will focus on the popular **ggplot2** package for visualizing tabular data and will demonstrate how to create various different kinds of plot and the different syntax for ggplot.

 # Download the data